bogdanvuk/rst/examples/paper/source/index.rst

 Classifier
 ----------

 Classifier module performs the classification of an arbitrary set of instances on an arbitrary binary oblique DT.
 The Classifier was implemented using modified design described in :cite:`struharik2009intellectual`.
-The original architecture from :cite:`struharik2009intellectual` was designed to perform the classification using already induced DTs, hence it was adapted so that it could be used in |algo| algorithm for DT induction as well, and is shown in :num:`Figure #fig-dt-classifier-bd`.
+The original architecture from :cite:`struharik2009intellectual` was designed to perform the classification using already induced DTs, hence it was adapted so that it could be used with |algo| algorithm for DT induction as well, and is shown in :num:`Figure #fig-dt-classifier-bd`.

 .. _fig-dt-classifier-bd: